-First written and posted, in a slightly different form, to the NaHaiWriMo page on Facebook, 4 April 2012.
+First written and posted, in a slightly different form, to the NaHaiWriMo page on Facebook, 4 April 2012, but otherwise not previously published.
 For more information on haiga, together with numerous examples featuring my poems, please visit the Haiga page.

 The preceding haiga features a poem of mine, translated into Japanese, from HaigaOnline 12:1, June 2011 (an online journal edited by Linda Papanicolaou).
 The painting is by Mary B. Rodning, and the translation is by Hiromi Inoue.
 My poem in English is as follows: